LMilfont/WexGateway/README.md

 Each time a valid request comes in, a new entry will appear on the app screen table.
 The bottom of the screen will show details of a single purchase operation upon selection on the table.

-You may use Postman to sen transactions, or any other preferred tool.
+You may use Postman to send transactions, or any other preferred tool.

 # Testing